 Sometimes the “trailer lights” on a towed car are the car’s existing lights, wired to respond to the towing vehicle.
 But you can also purchase separate towing lights, usually with magnetic bases, that are placed on the towed vehicle.

 Using a Tow Bar

-Towing with a tow bar can be a complicated procedure.
-Cars aren’t designed to be towed for long distances.
-They’re designed to drive under their own power.
+Towing with a tow bar can be a complicated procedure as cars aren’t designed to be towed for long distances, they’re designed to drive under their own power.